 Devils Lake State Park ~ Baraboo

 Devils Lake State Park gets thousands of visitors daily.
-Summer activities at Devils Lake include rock climbing, hiking, swimming, boating, paddle-boarding, camping, and fishing.
+Summer activities at Devils Lake include rock climbing, hiking, swimming, boating, paddle boarding, camping, and fishing.

-Devils Lake State Park has many adventures waiting for you.
+Devils Lake State Park

 Great River Road

-The Great River Road is not just one place, but more of a Wisconsin adventure.
+The Great River Road is not just one place but more of a Wisconsin adventure.

 The Wisconsin Great River Road is one of the nation’s prettiest drives and is the only designated National Scenic Byway in Wisconsin.